Canon 1300D vs G7X Mark II

 It is notable that the 1300D has a hotshoe, while the G7X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The G7X Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1300D vs G7X Mark II